-The remedies The remedies should be clear.
+The remedies should be clear.
 As social platforms and public marketplaces like Uber, Airbnb, app stores, ad exchanges—and to a certain degree Amazon—will never have real competitors, they should be regulated as public utilities: run by governmental companies, tendered to the most innovating firm with lowest prices or heavily regulated.
 After all, it’s how we ended up regulating other natural monopolies like railways, public transit and electric grids a century ago.

 Software makers should be required to open their formats and protocols and let competing firms create alternative software.
 As a start, we should let people have their messaging app of choice—no matter what their friends are using.
 Only then can we drive innovating and let people choose which provider to trust their data.

 Governments should take an active role in developing standards and force all everyone to adopt them.
 Only then can we improve email and banking where firms have no incentives to collaborate.